open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 ### Instrument Conventions

-Metrics semantic conventions are specificatied using the names of the synchronous instrument types, like `Counter` or `UpDownCounter`.
+Metrics semantic conventions are specified using the names of the synchronous instrument types, like `Counter` or `UpDownCounter`.
 Implementations MAY use the asynchronous equivalent instead, like `Asynchronous Counter` or `Asynchronous UpDownCounter`.
 Whether implementations choose the synchronous type or the asynchronous equivalent is considered to be an